matus-chochlik/oglplus/etc/release/README.rst

 - A wrapper for ``NV_fragment_coverage_to_color`` extension has been added.

-- The build system was updated to detect the availability of C++ the ``override`` specifier and it was added where appropriate.
+- The build system was updated to detect the availability of C++ the ``override`` specifier and it was added where appropriate to the source code.

 - The Quickbook documentation has been updated.

--